Senate OKs North American Trade Deal To Replace NAFTA, Giving Trump A Much-Needed Win

 "It will give some relief to our workers," Warren said.
 "I believe we accept that relief, we try to help the people who need help, and we get up the next day and fight for a better trade deal."

-The new deal also includes provisions to protect the ozone layer, marine environment and air quality and establishes a fisheries management system to prevent overfishing in North American waters.
+The new deal also includes provisions to protect the ozone layer, marine environment and air quality, and it establishes a fisheries management system to prevent overfishing in North American waters.

 But that hasn't been enough to satisfy environmental groups.